How might we support Black homeowners in sustaining homeownership and building generational wealth?

 For many first-time Black homeowners in Minnesota, the journey doesn’t end at closing - that’s where the challenges often begin.

 Minnesota’s disparities in homeownership are some of the widest in the nation.
 76% of white households own their homes as compared to 30% of Black households.
-Black households also face a 30% to 50% likelihood of returning to rented.
+Black households also face a 30% to 50% likelihood of returning to renting.

 Our goal is to address the persistent disparities in homeownership between Black and white households in the Twin Cities by providing critical post-purchase resources.